 Students in Plan C and Plan G have the option of a Rationale format (please see information below).
 This option may be chosen after consultation with the student’s advisor.

 In consultation with their advisor, students prepare a preliminary examination proposal of no more than 8 double-spaced pages, and a list of 90-100 scholarly items.
 An item is usually defined as a single-author book, a collection or anthology, a film, or special journal issue.
 However, three to four essays or short works would also count as one item, and in some cases a lengthy major article in a major journal may be counted as an item.
 Students should consult their major advisor for guidance.
 All items must be listed in proper citation form.
 The exam can be organized in a number of ways: by genre, historical period, theoretical or critical concern or other rationale that delineates a coherent group of texts.
 The area(s) should be broad and comprehensive.
 The exam is designed both as an exploration of texts and ideas that will feed into the dissertation project and as demonstration of expertise in a student’s chosen areas.

 The student’s examination committee must approve the preliminary exam proposal and sign a Preliminary Examination Cover Sheet (available on the Forms Checklist and Links page).
-The student must then give the original Cover Sheet and original Proposal to the Graduate Program Manager one week in advance of the GPC meeting at which the proposal will be considered.
-The student must also email a digital copy of the proposal to the graduate program manager by the same deadline.
+The student must then send electronically Cover Sheet and original Proposal to the Graduate Program Associate one week in advance of the GPC meeting at which the proposal will be considered.
 GPC meeting dates and dates for submission of materials for GPC consideration are posted outside the English Graduate Studies Office, Curtin Hall Room 422.
 The student’s advisor or one member of the examination committee attends the GPC meeting at which the student’s proposal is considered.